Texas Department of Criminal Justice

 - Monitoring statewide compliance with the sharing of confidential information among local/state criminal justice and health/human services agencies.

-- Coordinating with regulatory, juvenile justice, criminal justice, health & human service agencies, and other TCOOMMI advisory members to address service delivery barriers affecting offenders with special needs.
+- Coordinating with regulatory, juvenile justice, criminal justice, health and human service agencies, and other TCOOMMI advisory members to address services delivery barriers affecting offenders with special needs.

-Community-based programs provided intensive case management, jail diversion, continuity of care and support services to juvenile and adult offenders who were on any form of community supervision (i.e. pre-trial, probation, and parole).
-During Fiscal Year 2005, a total of 26,814 adults and juveniles received community-based treatment services.
+Community-based programs provided intensive case management, jail diversion, and continuity of care and support services to juvenile and adult offenders who were on any form of community supervision (i.e. pre-trial, probation and parole).
+During Fiscal Year 2006, a total of 25,496 offenders were released through the COC program.

 Continuity of Care

-Continuity of Care (COC) programs provided pre and post-release screening and referral for aftercare medical or psychiatric treatment services for special needs offenders.
-In Fiscal Year 2005, 5,996 offenders were released through the COC program.
+Continuity of Care (COC) programs provided pre-release and post-release screening and referral for aftercare medical or psychiatric treatment services for special needs offenders.
+In Fiscal Year, 2006, 6,727 offenders were released through the COC program.

 Medically Recommended Intensive Supervision

-Medically Recommended Intensive Supervision (MRIS) provided early parole review of adult offenders who are mentally ill, mentally retarded, terminally ill, physically handicapped, elderly, or require long-term care.
-During Fiscal Year 2005, 1,729 inmates were screened, 475 were presented to the Parole Board, and 174 inmates were approved for MRIS.
+Medically Recommended Intensive Supervision (MRIS) provided early parole review of adult offenders who are mentally ill, mentally retarded, terminally ill, physically handicapped elderly, or require long term care.
+During Fiscal Year 2006, 1600 inmates were screened, 401 were presented to the Parole Board, and 161 were approved for MRIS.

 Social Security Pre-Application Process

-Social Security benefit applications were initiated for 2,536 inmates 90 days prior to release.
-For Fiscal Year 2005, a 36 percent approval rate was achieved.
+Social Security benefit applications were initiated for 828 offenders 90 days prior to release.
+For Fiscal Year 2006 a 17 percent approval rate was achieved.